Direct Tax Updates:

 - Excluding all these instruments, the total exposure of mutual funds in the remaining unrated debt instruments is mostly in BRDS, amounting to about Rs 2,870 crore as on March 31, 2019.
 Besides, this investment is limited to just four mutual fund schemes and the average value of investments as percentage of the respective scheme’s asset under management was just about 3 per cent.
 As a result, Sebi is of the view that the existing limit of 25 per cent for investment in unrated debt instruments would be too high as the residual investment permitted in this category might be relevant only for few instruments including BRDS.

 Key Due Dates:

 The content of this article is intended to provide a general guide to the subject matter.
-Specialist advice should be sought about your specific circumstances; Before making any decision do consult your professional /tax Adviser for their misrepresentation or interpretation of act or rules author does not take any responsibility.
+Specialist advice should be sought about your specific circumstances; Before making any decision do consult your professional /tax advisor for their misrepresentation or interpretation of act or rules author does not take any responsibility.
 Neither the author nor the firm accepts any liability for the loss or damage of any kind arising out of information in this document or for any action taken in reliance there on.
-The author is a Chartered Accountant and the Chief Gardener & Founder Director of Rajput Jain & Associate, a leading Tax & Investment planning Adviser Service provider.
+The author is a Chartered Accountant and the Chief Gardener & Founder Director of Rajput Jain & Associate, a leading Tax & Investment planning Advisor Service provider.
 His Blog can be found at http://carajput.com for any query you can write firstname.lastname@example.org.
 Hope the information will assist you in your professional endeavors.
 For query or help contact: email@example.com or call at 09811322785/4- 9555555480.